Today I’m sharing a great source for tweed fabric!

 The office is still unfinished, but I’m letting the art work guide my choices.
 The turquoise looks perfect with the art in there (by Bert Weir):

-I’m going to be honest and say that it really frosts my cake that it took me two tries to get the curtains in the bedroom “right,” because the fabric for the first set, even thought it was on sale, cost about $100 at Fabricland.
-Spending money on something twice is such a disappointment and something I try really hard to avoid, but I couldn’t have predicted my poster splurge.
+I’m going to be honest and say that it really frosts my cake that it took me two tries to get the curtains in the bedroom “right,” because the fabric for the first set, even thought it was on sale, cost about $100 at Fabricland (I did recoup some money because I sold the curtains for $50 on kijiji).
+Spending money on something twice is such a disappointment and something I try really hard to avoid, but I couldn’t have predicted my poster purchase.
 I’m really excited about the new curtains and I love that the office and bedroom will have coordinating drapes.
 I think that’s going to look really chic and polished, and I’m realizing that texture, as opposed to bold pattern, might be a better fit for me in the long run.
 I think tweed will have more longevity too.

 After the green and aqua tweeds were ordered, I tossed the samples on the dining room table.
 And that’s when it hit me: these tweeds are upholstery weight!
 Hmmmm… would any of them be suitable for recovering our super comfy dining room chairs?
 I have kept my eyes peeled for comfortable, more stylish replacements for years, but no chair can hold a candle to these – they are lounge chair comfy, and they encourage us to sit and relax and linger.
-I’ve even dragged my laptop out to the dining room and spent whole days working there, drinking in the view, instead of clacking away in the office which, although it has a lovely mountain view, pales in comparison.
 I don’t think our butts will ever allow us to part with the chairs, so recovering them might be the way to go.
-The “Peacock” actually looks pretty good with the living room, but I think it would be a bit much beside the aqua kitchen – it’s a pretty saturated green.
-I think that with such bold statements in the living room and kitchen, the dining room chairs don’t need to yell quite so loudly – although they do need to be a little peppier than their current brown, because they do seem out of place.

 A creamy beige, shot with pale aqua (Dapp Crystal), caught my eye.
 It really picked up the creaminess of the leather sofa and the white stained maple counters, but I think cream dining room chairs might be giving us too much credit.
 It would be a disaster on spaghetti night.